The Beginner's Guide to Isopod Keeping - Isopods For Sale UK | PostPods

 Once mated, females will carry fertilized eggs in a specialized pouch called a “brood pouch.”
 Here’s what to expect:

-- Incubation: Isopod eggs typically take about 3-8 weeks to hatch, depending on species and environmental conditions.
-During this time, it's crucial to maintain optimal humidity and temperature.
+• Incubation: Isopod eggs typically take about 3-8 weeks before the eggs hatch, depending on species and environmental conditions.
+During this time, it’s crucial to maintain optimal humidity and temperature.

-- Juveniles: Upon hatching, juvenile isopods emerge fully formed but miniature versions of the adults.
+• Juveniles: After the eggs hatch, juvenile isopods emerge from the brood pouch as fully formed but miniature versions of the adults.
 Juveniles can often be identified easily as they move about searching for food.

 Enhancing Your Isopod Experience with Springtails